Rule-34/API/README.md

 #### Unsupported

 - Only rule34xxx and rule34paheal can search for Posts from its ID
-- Only danbooru and loli allow limit, pid or order in the /tag route
+- Only danbooru and lolibooru allow limit, pid or order in the /tag route